tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 Works exactly like SS13.new but it does not store the value to the lua state's `references` list variable.
 This means that the variable could end up deleted if nothing holds a reference to it.

 ### SS13.is_valid(datum)
-Can be used to determine if the datum passed is not null, not undefined and not qdel'd in one.
-A helper function that prevents you from needing to check the validity of the variable.
+Can be used to determine if the datum passed is not nil, not undefined and not qdel'd all in one.
+A helper function that allows you to check the validity from only one function.
 Example usage:
 ```lua
 local datum = SS13.new("/datum")